26 Polystrate fossils

 Because Polystrate fossils, such as this fish, are by no means a rarity, all the common timetables should be critically assessed.

-Especially in coal bearing layers one finds carbonised or petrified Polystrate tree trunks (4), which illustrates that the geological layers in which they are found probably came into existence much more rapidly than estimated by conventional geology (5).
+Especially in coal-bearing layers, one finds carbonised or petrified Polystrate tree trunks (4), which illustrates that the geological layers in which they are found probably came into existence much more rapidly than estimated by conventional geology (5).

 Polystrate tree trunk